imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_AUTO_ROTATE`: when `true`, imgproxy will automatically rotate images based on the EXIF Orientation parameter (if available in the image meta data).
 The orientation tag will be removed from the image in all cases.
 Default: `true`
 * `IMGPROXY_ENFORCE_THUMBNAIL`: when `true` and the source image has an embedded thumbnail, imgproxy will always use the embedded thumbnail instead of the main image.
 Currently, only thumbnails embedded in `heic` and `avif` are supported.
 Default: `false`
 * `IMGPROXY_RETURN_ATTACHMENT`: when `true`, response header `Content-Disposition` will include `attachment`.
 Default: `false`
+* `IMGPROXY_SVG_FIX_UNSUPPORTED`: when `true`, imgproxy will try to replace SVG features unsupported by librsvg to minimize SVG rendering error.
+This config only takes effect on SVG rasterization.
+Default: `false`
 * `IMGPROXY_HEALTH_CHECK_MESSAGE`: ![pro](/assets/pro.svg) the content of the health check response.
 Default: `imgproxy is running`
 * `IMGPROXY_HEALTH_CHECK_PATH`: an additional path of the health check.
 Default: blank